Ouxsoft/LivingMarkup/docs/lhtml5.md

 ```

 #### Construction
 The parser's config defines the `xpath` expression and `class_name` used to find elements and instantiate them as modules.
-That `class_name` may use the element's attributes as variables to resolve the class.
+That `class_name` may useh the element's attributes as variables to resolve the class.
 Depending on the config, the following may show an example of a module that is instantiated as the either the class `Modules/Block/Test` or `Modules/Block`.

 ```html5
 <block name="Test"/>